johnxlai/weather-dashboard/README.md

-# John Lai's Boilerplate
+# Weather Forecast App
 # User Story
-AS A traveler
-I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly
+* As a traveler I want to see the weather outlook for multiple cities so that I can plan a trip accordingly.

 # Description
-* This is a boilerplate
+* This is a weather forecast app, this project fetches weather data from the open weather map api (api.openweathermap.org).
+It provides current day and 5 days forcast!
+The search history its stored in the local storage.

+* This project uses tailwind css, google font and day js
+* Enjoy!

 # Screenshot